valdeza/personal-privacy-security-firefox-user.js/README.md

   1. Important Modified Preferences: There should be a lot of new entries that correspond to lines from this file.
   2. user.js Preferences: This section might not have existed before, but now does.

+## Reminder: Merging from Further Upstream

+Use the respective *-port/filter branch to only capture differences from the pyllyukko base template.
+Then merge into the *-port branch by "translating" the filediff into a user.js file that can be copied straight into trunk master.

 ## Edit History

 ### 6 Mar 2016